visheshbajpayee-source/edtech-boilerplates/gxp-platform/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

+add a cms to this and create two folder for frontend and backend run and check node version suppported 18+ is fine